Turkish, US officials discuss Afghan airport security plans | ExBulletin

 Turkish, US officials discuss Afghan airport security plans

-ANKARA, Turkey (AP) – Turkish and US military officials met in the Turkish capital on Thursday to discuss plans for Turkish troops to continue to secure Kabul airport after the withdrawal of US troops and others from the NATO Afghanistan.
+ANKARA, Turkey (AP) Turkish and US military officials met in the Turkish capital on Thursday to discuss plans for Turkish troops to continue to secure Kabul airport after the withdrawal of US troops and other troops of the NATO of Afghanistan.

-Turkey, the only Muslim-majority member of NATO, has offered to protect and manage Hamid Karzai International Airport – the main gateway to Afghanistan – after the alliance withdraws from the country.
+Turkey, the only Muslim-majority member of NATO, has offered to protect and manage Hamid Karzai International Airport, the main gateway to Afghanistan after the country’s withdrawal from the alliance.
 The country, which has around 500 non-combatant troops in Afghanistan, is however seeking support from the United States and other allies for the mission.

+President Recep Tayyip Erdogan last week said after meeting with US President Joe Biden on the sidelines of a NATO summit that Turkey was seeking US diplomatic, logistical and financial assistance to protect and exploit the airport.
+Turkey also wants Pakistan and Hungary to be involved in the mission, he said.

+Defense Minister Hulusi Akar said a technical delegation from the United States had arrived for talks.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online